 Flammability/Fabric Conditioners

 Ms Salter had checked with AISE to see if they had any position papers on this topic which they had but it was 20 years old.
-Ms Slater added that today companies have different approaches on the topic and Ms Nortje asked if it was possible for AISE to update they paper and have a unified position.
-Mr Stewart recalled that a similar discussion had been held by the Technical Committee and number of years ago and agreed to recirculate the email ha has sent at the time.
+Ms Salter added that today companies have different approaches on the topic and Ms Nortje asked if it was possible for AISE to update they paper and have a unified position.
+Mr Stewart recalled that a similar discussion had been held by the Technical Committee and number of years ago and agreed to recirculate the email he had sent at the time.
 Mr Malpass asked what data companies had that they could share and would contact ACI.
-Ms Slater agreed to share the AISE paper.
+Ms Salter agreed to share the AISE paper.

-Action: Ms Salter/Mssrs Malpass & Stewart
+Action: Companies with fab con interests/Ms Salter/Mssrs Malpass & Stewart

 RoSPA Latest Launch

-Ms Slater reported that RoSPA had held their latest campaign in Calderdale in conjunction with local health workers.
+Ms Salter reported that RoSPA had held their latest Take Action Today Put Them Away campaign in Calderdale in conjunction with local health workers.
 The work continues to be supported by UKCPI and future launches are being planned.

 24/21 Sewage Treatment Units/Septic Tanks

-Mr Pickup is personally involved with his local pub and recently its sewage treatment unit (STU) had recently stopped working.
-In his discussions with manufacturers/servicemen he was often told the issue was the increased usage of cleaning/antibacterial products due to COVid.
+Mr Pickup is personally involved with his local community-owned pub and recently its sewage treatment unit (STU) had recently stopped working.
+In his discussions with manufacturers/service companies he was repeatedly told the issue was the increased usage of cleaning/antibacterial products due to COVid.
 Although this seems to be a tenuous link it appeared to be widely held.
 Mr Malpass agreed to check if there was a trade body that represented the Industry.
 Mr Furse suggested this could be a topic for a research project and Dr Hasting felt a starting point could be the first step and Mr Pickup agreed to make a start on that.

 Action: Messrs’ Malpass & Pickup